amir20/dozzle/README.md

 will bind to `localhost` on port `1224`.
 You can then use a reverse proxy to control who can see dozzle.

+If you wish to restrict the containers shown you can pass the `--filterName` parameter.
+For example,

+    $ docker run --volume=/var/run/docker.sock:/var/run/docker.sock -p 8888:1224 amir20/dozzle:latest --filterName "xyz"

+this would then only allow you to view containers with a name starting with "xyz"

 #### Changing base URL

 dozzle by default mounts to "/".
 If you want to control the base path you can use the `--base` option.
 For example, if you want to mount at "/foobar",